 Curriculum Overview

-We offer a curriculum of opportunity and challenge, where there are no limits to learning.
-Our children are at the heart of everything we do and at the centre of all decisions we make, we encourage each child to be proud and walk around the school with their head held high.
-Children learn best when they are engaged in their learning, can see links across the curriculum and take ownership of their learning.
-Our curriculum promotes enjoyment of learning through creativity, purpose and relevance.
-It is underpinned by key values that are embedded within the school culture and play a key part in developing our pupils into caring, respectful citizens.
+Our curriculum not only meets the requirements of The National Curriculum but also the needs of our pupils in our school.
+We promote pupil’s growth mindset and collaborative learning, to build resilient and ambitious learners.
+Pupils learn best when they are engaged in their learning, can see links across the curriculum and take ownership of their learning.
+Our curriculum promotes enjoyment of learning through creativity, purpose, and relevance.
+It is underpinned by our school key values that are embedded within the school culture and play a key part in developing our pupils into caring, respectful citizens.

-• Happy, confident children who strive to be the best they can be.
+• Happy, confident pupils who strive to be the best they can be.

 • Learners who are exposed to a language-rich school environment and given the opportunity to articulate their thinking using high-quality vocabulary.